Last updated: 27 June 2019

 Acceptable Solutions are produced by MBIE and, if followed, must be accepted by a building consent authority as evidence of compliance with the Building Code.

-The new edition of Fire Acceptable Solution C/AS2 is now a single volume, providing a means of compliance for most buildings (excluding simple residential and complex buildings) for the fire provision of the Building Code.
+The new edition of Fire Acceptable Solution C/AS2 was published as single volume in 2019 and provides a means of compliance for most buildings (excluding simple residential and complex buildings) for the fire provision of the Building Code.
+The first edition of this document is no longer current.
+However, it is retained on this site as a historical record.

 After analysing the submissions from the consultation in late 2018, MBIE has corrected omissions and inconsistencies and incorporated the following key changes to performance settings in the new edition of C/AS2: